Fermionic signal of vacuum polarization in strong laser fields: The setup for the detection of the vacuum polarization effects in strong laser fields

 The simulation results for the final photons are shown in Figs.~\ref{Fig.pho} and \ref{Fig.pho_1d}.
-The outgoing photon beam consists of the probe photons, survived after PP ($\sim 10^5$), and a substantial amount of new born photons from radiation of produced pairs ($\sim 10^8$).
+The outgoing photon beam consists of the probe photons, survived after pair production ($\sim 10^5$), and a substantial amount of new born photons from radiation of produced pairs ($\sim 10^8$).
 The remaining probe photons are still confined within $\theta\leq\theta_{\text{max}}$ as the off-forward scattering ($\sim\alpha^2$) is negligible.
-After propagating through the laser field, the average polarization of probe photons changes to $\overline{\xi}=(-0.53,-0.60,0.37)$ [Fig. \ref{Fig.pho} (c)-(e)], while the larger-angle photons exhibit a distinct LP: $\overline{\xi}'=(0, 0, 0.59)$ [Fig. \ref{Fig.pho} (b)].
+After propagating through the laser field, the average polarization of probe photons changes to $\overline{\xi}=(-0.53,-0.60,0.37)$ [Fig. \ref{Fig.pho} (c)-(e)], while the larger-angle photons exhibit a distinct linearly polarized: $\overline{\xi}'=(0, 0, 0.59)$ [Fig. \ref{Fig.pho} (b)].

 To analyze the simulation results, we use simplified estimations.
-The VD is described by the following system of equations~\cite{yokoya2003user,sm}:
+The VD is described by the following Eq. (\ref{xif}).
 In the case of the photon initial polarization $\xi_1\approx 1$ and $\xi_3\approx0$, the VD acts as a polarization damper to reduce $\xi_1$ but to increase $\xi_3$.
-Meanwhile, the VB induces a polarization rotation from $\xi_1$ to $\xi_2$ according to Eq. (\ref{phi}), resulting in a decrease of $\xi_1$ and an increase of $\xi_2$.
+Meanwhile, the VB induces a polarization rotation from $\xi_1$ to $\xi_2$ according to Eq. (\ref{VB_rotate}), resulting in a decrease of $\xi_1$ and an increase of $\xi_2$.
 With these equations, we estimate the average polarization for a 1~GeV photon after the interaction $\overline{\xi}=(0.53,0.65,0.39)$, which is in a qualitative accordance with Fig.~\ref{Fig.pho}~(c)-(e).

 In the highly nonlinear regime $\chi_\gamma\gtrsim 1$, considerable amounts of pairs are produced.
 The photons emitted by the generated electrons and positrons are mixed with probe photons that carry photonic signals of VP.
-To clarify the impact of secondary photons and reveal the pure VP effects, we artificially turn off the polarization variation during the no-PP process.
+To clarify the impact of secondary photons and reveal the pure VP effects, we artificially turn off the polarization variation during the no-pair production process.
 The average polarization of photons at small angle becomes $\overline{\xi}'=(-0.87,0.0,0.06)$, see Fig. \ref{Fig.pho} (f)-(h).
-The CP $\xi'_2$ disappears without VP regardless of photon emissions.
-However, the radiation of pairs affects the LP of final photons.
+The circular polarization $\xi'_2$ disappears without VP regardless of photon emissions.
+However, the radiation of pairs affects the linearly polarized of final photons.
 The average polarization of the emitted photons by unpolarized electrons (positrons), we estimate using the result of Ref.~\cite{dai2022photon}:

 where $z_q=\frac{2}{3}\frac{\omega}{\chi_e\varepsilon'}$ with $\varepsilon$ and $\varepsilon'$ being the electron (positron) energy before and after emission, respectively.
 Since $\xi'_3$ is inversely proportional to the emitted photon energy $\omega'$, the average polarization at a small angle is reduced by $\sim 1\%$ because of the mixing of the emitted hard photons.
 For soft photon emissions in the large angle region [Fig.~\ref{Fig.pho} (b)], we have $\xi'_1=\xi'_2=0$ and $\xi'_{3}\approx 0.5$ according to Eq.~(\ref{xi3}), resulting in an average polarization of the entire beam as $\overline{\xi}=(0.0,0.0,0.59)$.
 In the high-energy regime, photon emission of produced pairs significantly broadens the angular distribution [Fig.~\ref{Fig.pho} (a),(b)], and changes the average polarization of detected photons.
 Therefore, accounting for the photon emissions is necessary for accurately distinguishing the VP effect.